This day and age, in our modern digital society, there are countless companies and websites dedicated to crowd-funding or crowd-sourcing.

 Campaigns that have the best results are campaigns that are viral or spread through the web through extensive social media exposure.
 It isn’t as hard as it sounds.

-Start with a blog, a web page, choose your crowd-funding source, and share to the world your need for help.
+Start with a blog, a web page, choose your crowd-funding source, and share with the world your need for help.
 Don’t forget to enjoy the process in your time of need.